jamesfmackenzie/jamesfmackenzie.github.io/_posts/2023-01-08-install-windows-xp-from-usb-stick-flash-drive-with-easy2boot.md

 ### Step 1 - Download and extract Easy2Boot

 First download and extract <a href="https://www.fosshub.com/Easy2Boot.html" target="_blank">Easy2Boot+DPMS</a>.
-This version contains the mass storage drivers required for Windows XP install:
+This is a special version of Easy2Boot with the mass storage drivers required for Windows XP install:

 ![](/img/posts/download-easy2boot-dpms-for-windows-xp-install.jpg)